 For the 2018/2019 academic year the amount of the single tuition fee for all 3-year bachelor’s degree and single-cycle master’s degree programs is 10,300 euros payable in three installments (due payment dates: 1st installment – indicated in column 4 - Enrollment; 2nd installment – 29 November 2018; 3rd installment 29 March 2019).

-For the 2018-2019 academic year LUISS is offering scholarships to cover full tuition fees for the first year to students who enroll in the first year of bachelor’s degree programs in Economics and Business, Management and Data Science and Politics Philosophy and Economics.
+For the 2018-2019 academic year LUISS is offering scholarships to cover full tuition fees for the first year to students who enroll in the first year of bachelor’s degree programs in Economics and Business, Management and Computer Science and Politics Philosophy and Economics.